-We think it’s fair enough to call the August 2020 signing of Luke Prosser a bit of a coup after coming in from Colchester United; the centre-back skippering the Us as the Essex side made the 2019-20 League Two playoffs.
-But the rubbish reality of coronavirus is pretty much the one reason his time with Colchester ended.
+We thought it fair to call the August 2020 signing of Luke Prosser a bit of a coup after coming in from Colchester United; the centre-back skippering the Us as they made the 2019-20 League Two playoffs.
+But the rubbish reality of coronavirus is pretty much the one reason his time at Colchester ended.
 With his deal up, the Us let him go; their chairman admitting: “I have had to take the very difficult decision of not re-signing a number of players that, under normal circumstances, I would have been determined to re-sign.”

 It all started for Prosser at Tottenham Hotspur.
 Like many others, however, the door to the first team was a hard one to budge.
 In fact, he didn’t get a YTS contract either.
 His career didn’t stall though.
 Port Vale took him on and brought him through their own youth system.
 He turned pro at Vale Park and started to make tracks into the first team.
 It wasn’t an easy ride.
 In August 2009, he was put on the transfer list.
 And there were a few loan spells with non-league sides during his stay with the Valiants.

 After leaving Port Vale in summer 2010, Prosser signed a pre-contract deal with Southend United.
 At the time, the Shrimpers were under a transfer embargo.
 And that explains why the signing wasn’t ‘immediate’.
 He also trialled with Barnet and Lincoln City before joining the Roots Hall side.
 After ending up out on loan at Rushden & Diamonds during his first season with the Southend, he started to really establish himself in their back line; helping them reach the League Two playoffs for two seasons on the spin.